 Bay Area transit agencies are uniting with the common goal of providing a safe ride for the public as the region responds to the coronavirus (COVID-19) pandemic.

-Eligible riders can now receive big discounts on Bay Area transit with Clipper START, a new program that offers up to 50% off transit fares on Golden Gate Transit and Ferry, SF Muni, BART, and Caltrain.
-Bay Area residents age 19-64 who meet certain income requirements can apply for the program.
+Eligible riders can receive big discounts on Bay Area transit with Clipper START, a pilot program that offers up to 50% off fares on Bay Area transit, including Golden Gate Transit and Ferry.
+Residents age 19-64 who meet certain income requirements can apply for the program.

 Through 2021, the Golden Gate Bridge will have overnight lane closures each weeknight to allow for construction of the Suicide Deterrent System.
 The Bridge roadway will REMAIN OPEN to all vehicle traffic at all times.